WinterAtne/Tenis/README.md

 Can be played on [itch.io](https://winteratne.itch.io/tenis)

 ### Usage
-Install [emscripten](https://emscripten.org/), and build [raylib](https://www.raylib.com/) for web.
-Clone the repo, and take libraylib.a from build/raylib, and place it into a lib directory in the Tenis repository.
-Run make, and your browser will open and you'll be playing ¡Tenis!
+Install [emscripten](https://emscripten.org/), and build [raylib](https://www.raylib.com/) for [web](https://terminalroot.com/how-to-install-raylib-with-web-support/).
+Clone this repo, and take libraylib.a from raylib/raylib, and place it into a lib directory in the Tenis repository.
+Run `make clean` and `make`, then your browser will open and you'll be playing ¡Tenis!